YesselmanLab/rna_motif_library/README.md

 In that case, remove the offending `.cif`, `.json`, and `.out` from `data/pdbs`, `data/dssr_output` , and `data/snap_output` and `data/snap_output`, before running the `generate_motifs` command again.<br>
 This will remove the offending PDB from the end data set.<br>
-If such errors do come up, contact us at (email), and send the traceback in a .txt file, along with the files you removed.
+I have added automated error handling for this, but if it doesn't work (ends up in an infinite loop), or other errors come up, contact us at (email), and send the traceback in a .txt file, along with the files you removed.

 ## CSV documentation